-Broadway Malyan and PwC presented their vision for a new tourist destination in East Asia to over 300 delegates at an investment conference this week.
+Broadway Malyan and PwC have presented their vision for a new tourist destination in East Asia to over 300 delegates at an investment conference.

 Monique Suksmaningsih, director of masterplanning for Broadway Malyan, described plans for Manado, a city in the north of Indonesia, at the Manado International Conference on Tourism Investment, an event hosted by the Indonesia Investment Coordinating Board (BKPM).

 Broadway Malyan and PwC worked on the concept masterplan and roadmap for infrastructure development together to ensure that a detailed, joined up strategy was created.